MNagariya/LoanApp/README.md

-#This is The loan app created by Mayank Nagariya.
+#This is a loan app created by Mayank Nagariya.

 Tech stack used-
 1. Backend- Flask (choosen flask because it's very lightweight and gives us flexibility to choose other things)